DevShrekOps/aws-org-tf-demo/capabilities/cloudtrail/resources/README.md

 # cloudtrail-resources

-Terraform child module that declares all CloudTrail resources that should only be created once per stage.
-Called by the **cloudtrail-dev** and **cloudtrail-prod** root modules.
+Terraform child module that declares all CloudTrail resources that should be created in us-east-1 of each stage's management & security accounts.
+Called by the **cloudtrail-\<stage\>** root modules.

 ## External Dependencies